alianoroozi/ai-hub/README.md

 # AI Hub

-A repository for exploring and sharing machine learning and AI experiments.
+A repository for exploring and sharing ML and AI experiments.

 ## Contributions